Storytelling marketing: how to use it to crush your competition

 Imagine every time we talk about our products to potential customers, they have to start running on a treadmill.
 Literally, they have to jog the whole time we’re talking.
 How long do you think they’re going to pay attention?
 Not long.

-When drafting your brand's story, make it about the target customer.
+When drafting your marketing story, make it about the target customer.
 "Wait, what?
 But it's our story!"
 I hear you screaming at the screen.
 Yes, it is your story, but ultimately your story should reflect the values and wishes of your potential (or current) customer base.
 Turning strangers into loyal fans means they'll align with who your company is and what it stands for, which is way more important than regurgitating LLC registration dates and dry merger acquisition details.

-They could have made their brand story about the dates and figures and board members and blah, blah, blah, but it wouldn't speak to the core of who they are (or why they charge $9 for a bar of soap).
-Their brand story instead reflects what their target audience values: sustainability, animal-friendliness, freshness, and homemadeness (a word I just home-made up).
+They could have made their official story about the dates and figures and board members and blah, blah, blah, but it wouldn't speak to the core of who they are (or why they charge $9 for a bar of soap).
+Their story instead reflects what their target audience values: sustainability, animal-friendliness, freshness, and homemadeness (a word I just home-made up).

-Pretty much all businesses and brands exist to solve one problem or another.
+Pretty much all businesses exist to solve one problem or another.
 That problem could be "global warming" or simply "we didn't like how our shower gel smelled so we made a different smelling shower gel."
 But either way, you're here to solve a problem.

 So, get vocal about it.
 Get spicy and antagonistic.
 Pick fights, do crime.
 Tell a story through your product.